DistributedCollective/zero/README.md

 - The Zero admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**

-Also, separate ZERO allocations are made at deployent to an EOA that will hold an amount of ZERO for bug bounties/hackathons and to a Uniswap LP reward contract.
+Also, separate ZERO allocations are made at deployment to an EOA that will hold an amount of ZERO for bug bounties/hackathons and to a Uniswap LP reward contract.
 Aside from these allocations, the only ZERO made freely available in this first year is the ZERO that is publicly issued to Stability Providers via the `CommunityIssuance` contract.

 ### Lockup Implementation and admin transfer restriction

 A `LockupContractFactory` is used to deploy `LockupContracts` in the first year.
 During the first year, the `ZEROToken` checks that any transfer from the Zero admin address is to a valid `LockupContract` that is registered in and was deployed through the `LockupContractFactory`.

 ### Launch sequence and vesting process